madhuri-perumalla/madhuri-perumalla/README.md

-<h1 align="center">Hi👋, I'm Madhuri Perumalla</h1>
+<h1 align="center">Hi, I'm Madhuri Perumalla</h1>
 <p align="center">
   Passionate about exploring new technologies and solving real-world problems.
 </p>

-## 🧠 About Me
+##  About Me

-Hi 👋!!
+Hi !!
 I'm passionate about exploring new technologies and using them to solve real-world problems.
 I bring creative thinking and a solid understanding of coding principles in Java and Python.
 You're welcome to connect with me for collaboration, tech discussions, or community engagement.